Simulating Cross-Bar Block Ramps

 Physical and Numerical Models

 This research investigation deals with physical and numerical simulations of a cross-bar block ramp to identify the art of nature flow and to compare this with available analytical guideline solutions.
 The physical model is scaled 1:15.
 Hence, the full ramp dimensions of L = 2.0 m (length) and 0.8 m (width) represent a prototype of 30 m in length and 12 m in width.
 The level difference between the upstream and downstream end of the ramp is 6.7 cm (1 m in prototype).
 The cross-bars on the ramp are arranged by recommendations of DVWK 232.
 The rows have a distance of approx. 35 cm (5 m in prototype); the large boulders are approx. 6 cm in height (0.9 m in prototype).
 Discharges vary between 1 l/s and 50 l/s in the physical model.
 FLOW-3D is used for numerical calculations.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.

 The numerical model is calibrated using previous physical model runs with and without any boulder arrangements (see Oertel et al. 2010).
 Model scaled and prototype scaled simulations confirm negligible scaling effects due to viscosity and surface tension influences.
 The numerical model is made of one mesh block with 1 cm cell size (Fig. 4).
 1.82 million cells, while 1.56 million cells are actively used.
 The bottom geometry and the cross-bars are included by using an STL file.
 Based on further investigation (Bung et al. 2008) the RNG turbulence model is selected.
 At the inflow and outflow area the velocity boundary condition is chosen.
 Therefore, water depths and velocities at the inlet and outlet are those measured in the physical model.
 The finish time is 60 seconds, the output interval 1 second.